How-To-Tutorials · September 5, 2025

 3. Write the Code

-1. Open a new sketch and include the necessary libraries:
+1. Open a new sketch and pull in the libraries:

 #include <DHT.h>